quaderno/quaderno-api/source/includes/_receipts.md

 # Receipts

-a receipt is a detailed list of goods shipped or services rendered, with an account of all costs.
+A receipt is a detailed list of goods shipped or services rendered, with an account of all costs.
 It differs from invoices in a few key ways (mostly in that it does not require customer information in a legal sense).
 Read more [here](http://support.quaderno.io/article/37-what-is-a-sales-receipt).

 ## Create a receipt